jgkramer/jgkramer.github.io/_drafts/post4_solar.md

 cloud cover and sometimes precipitation in the coldest part of the winter, and there is the summer monsoon season in July/August with frequent rain as well.

-[line chart...flat line in each month of max 24h, then series one for "model" daily output, then actual average output.]

 ## Exploring Different Geographies

-Finally, I performed the same analysis above on three other locations in states with relatively high solar energy generation -- Florida, Texas and
+Finally, I performed the same analysis above on three other locations in states with relatively high solar energy generation -- Texas and parts of
-North Carolina.
+Florida and North Carolina.
 Once again, I examined both (1) what is the pattern of "ideal" (without weather interruption) solar power generation throughout the year and (2) how far short of that ideal does reality fall?

-As with the previous chart, I normalize the analysis for size of the system by showing electricity generation in terms of hours of system peak output per day.
+As with the previous section, I normalize the analysis for size of the system by showing electricity generation in terms of hours of system peak output per day.